Elango-Sagravia/presidential/outstatic/content/blogs/port-workers-make-a-deal-fifa-keeps-israel-october-surprises.md

 Eminem shared he is going to be a grandfather in a video for his song Temporary.[ Watch video](https://people.com/eminem-tears-up-as-he-reveals-daughter-hailie-jade-is-pregnant-in-new-music-video-8722849).

-Did you know Queen Elizabeth was a trained mechanic?[See photos from World War II](https://www.businessinsider.com/photos-queen-elizabeth-mechanic-world-war-ii-2020-4).
+Did you know Queen Elizabeth was a trained mechanic?
+[See photos from World War II](https://www.businessinsider.com/photos-queen-elizabeth-mechanic-world-war-ii-2020-4).